karthik-noveau/project-prompt/pr-review.md

 • Reply `0` to keep all issues
 • I will then reorder and finalize the summary

+---

+STOP.

+Wait for the user's response.

+Do NOT show the next step yet.

+---

+STEP 2 — After confirmation

+When the user replies with `0` or `Skip: ...`, then display:

 How should I proceed?

 1. Prepare GitHub review comments and suggested commits
 2. Apply confirmed fixes directly
 3. Share findings report only

 ```